nuthanc/react/streams/client/README.md

 ### Implementing Programmatic Navigation
 * In actions index.js, import history
 * In createStream action, history push the new route we want to navigate to

+### Manually changing API records
+* Navigate to api directory
+* Remove the entries from db.json file